brand icon May1

 A final thought on what else has helped my speed: age + wisdom

 I got older.
 I’ve read before that women reach their peak in running from about 28-38.
-It might be a coincidence since I’ve also starting training harder as I’ve gotten older, but it seems to be happening.
+It might be a coincidence since I’ve also started training harder as I’ve gotten older.

 But more importantly, I’ve gotten wiser (most of the time) and listen to my body when it really needs more recovery or more fuel — or to be pushed a little harder.